dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

 Let's go through the steps that need to be automated:

 1. Create a Xcode project template to build the app from.
-In this project, we update the URL in the webview configuration code to match the public index URL of our app.
+In this project, we update the URL in the WebView configuration code to match the public index URL of our app.
-2. Replace the URL in the webview configuration code with the public index URL of our app.
+2. Replace the URL in the WebView configuration code with the public index URL of our app.
 3. Build and archive the iOS application.
 4. Send the archived application to a user via the Dirigible UI.